 Spring 2013 enrollment grows

-More students are enrolled in both undergraduate and graduate programs in Emporia State than this time last year.
-Wednesday was the 20th day of classes for the spring term, which sets the official enrollment number for the semester.
+More students were enrolled in both undergraduate and graduate programs in Emporia State this spring than this time last year.

-“We saw increases in nearly every category,” said Dr. Jim Williams, vice-president for student affairs, who leads Emporia State University’s enrollment management team.
+“We saw increases in nearly every category,” said Dr. Jim Williams, vice-president for student affairs, who leads Emporia State’s enrollment management team.
 “These increases are a direct result of our new strategic approach to student recruitment and retention at both the undergraduate and graduate levels.”

 “Our goal is to grow the university as a whole,” Williams said, “with an emphasis on the on-campus environment.”